ncatlab/nlab-content/pages/466.md

 Discussion in [[homotopy type theory]].

-Note: the [[HoTT book]] calls a [[category]] a "precategory" and a [[univalent category]] a "category", but here we shall refer to the standard terminology of "category" and "univalent category" respectively.
+Note: the [[HoTT book]] calls a [[internal category in HoTT]] a "precategory" and a [[univalent category]] a "category", but here we shall refer to the standard terminology of "category" and "univalent category" respectively.

 By Lemma 9.5.3 in the HoTT book (see [[product category]]), we have an induced functor $\mathbf{y} : A \to \mathit{Set}^{A^{op}}$ which we call the **yoneda embedding**.